wircho/ICanHas/README.md

 }
 ```

 Other available functions are `ICanHas.Contacts`, `ICanHas.Calendar`, `ICanHas.Capture`, `ICanHas.Push`, and `ICanHas.Photos`.
-Some of them take some optional parameters (you can just omit them) before the closure.
+Some of them take some optional parameters (you may omit them) before the closure.